BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Close the browser to stop the debug session.

-## Excercise 3: Prompt suggestions
+## Excercise 3: Suggested prompts

-Prompt suggestions are shown in the user interface and a good way for users to discover how the bot can help them through examples.
+Suggested prompts are shown in the user interface and a good way for users to discover how the bot can help them through examples.

-Here, you'll define two prompt suggestions.
+Here, you'll define two suggested prompts.

 ### Step 1: Update app manifest